acfatah/acfatah/README.md

 # Hi, I'm Achmad F. Ibrahim 👋

-> Experienced Full-stack Developer with growth and builder mindset
+> Experienced mid-level Vue.js Front-end Developer with a full-stack experience.

-Experienced Vue.js front-end developer with a full-stack background, skilled in building scalable web apps using Vue 3 and ES6.
-Focused on creating maintainable UI components and delivering high-quality user experiences.
+I'm a mid-level Vue.js front-end developer with a full-stack experience, skilled in building scalable, maintainable web applications using Vue 3 and modern ES6 JavaScript.

-Currently working fulltime at [SHT Engineering Sdn Bhd](https://shtengineering.com.my/) as a Mid Level Front-end Web Developer.
+I am focused on creating seamless user experiences and high-quality UI components.
+I have collaborated closely with UI/UX teams to translate design mockups into fully functional front-end applications and have experience working alongside back-end teams to ensure smooth, efficient project delivery.

+I am currently seeking new opportunities to further develop my expertise in front-end development.

 <details>
   <summary>Contact and socials</summary>